There are several types of mobility canes used by people impacted by blindness.

-A shorter cane, called an ID cane, may be used for the primary purpose of identifying the user as a person with vision loss so that others will respond appropriately (e.g., by not impeding their path of travel or by offering assistance).
+A shorter cane, called an ID cane, may be used for the primary purpose of identifying the user as a person with blindness so that others will respond appropriately (e.g., by not impeding their path of travel or by offering assistance).
 People who use an ID cane may also rely on a sighted guide or use their residual vision for mobility.

-Some people use a support cane, typically white, to assist with balance as well as identifying themselves as having vision loss.
+Some people use a support cane, typically white, to assist with balance as well as identifying themselves as having blindness.
 For example, an elderly person who needs extra support and stability may use this type of cane.
 Someone using a support cane may pair this with the use of residual vision or another mobility aid.

 The white cane most often used for mobility is called the long cane.
 It assists with object detection and depth perception, providing advance information of gradient changes and upcoming barriers or dangers in the path of travel.
-As with the other types of canes, it also serves to identify that a person has vision loss.
+As with the other types of canes, it also serves to identify that a person has blindness.

 People who use the long cane sometimes receive formal instruction on its use, called orientation and mobility training.
 Instruction provides people with skills to travel safely, independently and gracefully in their environment.